Saturday, September 13, 2025

 "This is Flight Attendant staffing," the caller announced.
 "Are you available for an interview tomorrow?"

 Of course, I said yes.
-My mom and I immediately went out looking for an appropriate outfit to wear.
-All I had packed with me were vacation clothes.
-We had a great time shopping in downtown Fort Worth where she grew up.
+My mom and I immediately went shopping for an appropriate outfit to wear.
+All I had with me were vacation clothes.
+We had a great day shopping in downtown Fort Worth where she grew up.

 The next day, I borrowed their car and headed to the airport.
-I weaved my way through the twisting maze of the huge airport, located the building and found a good parking spot.
-Walking toward the door in the summer Texas heat, I could feel my hair and makeup withering.
+I weaved my way through a twisting maze at the huge airport, located the right building and found a good parking spot.
+Walking across the asphalt in the summer Texas heat, I could feel my hair and makeup withering.

 The Interview

-I was asked about my work history and the reasons I wanted to be a flight attendant.
-I'd been a hostess at a couple of expensive restaurants and told them about that experience.
-I'd also worked at banks and had the cosmetology training almost finished.
+She asked about my work history and the reasons I wanted to be a flight attendant.
+I'd been a hostess and stand-in bartender at a couple of expensive restaurants and shared that experience.
+I'd also worked at banks and my cosmetology training was almost finished.

-"Why would you make a better flight attendant than someone else?"
+She also asked questions to evaluate my personality and suitability for the job like, "What would make you make a better flight attendant than someone else?"

-Once I got back home, the phone rang again.
+Once I got home, the phone rang again.

-There was an advantage to not being chosen first to answer a question.
-We learned from the reactions of the panel what not to say, like "I want to be a flight attendant because I love people."
+There was an advantage to not being the first to answer a question.
+We learned from the reactions of the panel what they didn't want to hear like, "I want to be a flight attendant because I just love people."
 They were sick of hearing that.

 This call changed all my plans going forward.
 The friendly voice on the phone said I'd been selected to attend Flight Attendant Training starting in one month.
 A couple of days later, I flew home to Florida.
-I could hardly believe this happened, until the offer letter arrived with the date to report for training.
-It was like a dream come true.
+I could hardly believe this happened, until the official offer letter arrived with the date to report for training.
+I was still in denial.

-Over the next few weeks, I finished beauty school, quit my job at the salon, sold most of my belongings, and packed my car for the trip.
-Driving through Florida I stopped in Pensacola and took my State Board Exam for my Cosmetology license.
-My roommate had come with me to serve as my hair model for the practical exam.
-She flew home after that was over while I continued the twelve-hundred-mile drive to Dallas alone.
+Over the next few weeks, I finished beauty school, quit my job at the salon, sold most of my belongings, and packed my car for the trip to Texas.
+Driving through Florida, my roommate and I stopped in Pensacola to take my State Board Exam for my cosmetology license.
+She'd come with me to be my hair model for the practical exam and flew back to Tampa after that was over.
+I continued the twelve-hundred-mile drive to Dallas alone.

-I had tried to become a flight attendant years earlier.
-At twenty-one, I'd applied with Eastern Airlines.
-At that time, they didn't accept married applicants and I got a letter of rejection for that reason.
+I'd wanted to become a flight attendant for years.
+At twenty-one, I applied with Eastern Airlines.
+They didn't hire married applicants and I got a letter of rejection.

-Once I was single again I applied again.
+Once I became single again I applied again.
 This time, they sent a round-trip ticket to Miami for an interview.
-It took a few weeks before another rejection letter came in the mail.
+It took a couple of weeks before another rejection letter came in the mail.

-At twenty-five, I applied with Northwest Orient Airlines and went for an interview in Minneapolis, Minnesota in the middle of winter.
+At twenty-five, I applied with Northwest Orient Airlines and went for an interview in Minneapolis, Minnesota in winter time.
 There were only thirty positions available and they had 800 applicants.
 We were rushed through the process and told they would let us know the results.
-A few weeks later, another rejection letter came and I pursued other jobs.
+A few weeks later, another rejection letter came.

 We jumped out of second-story windows onto scorching hot evacuation slides, learned to use fire extinguishers on real fires and fumbled our way through dark airplanes to locate safety equipment.
 We trained to open exit window hatches.
 One test required us to open the door of a 747 which was five stories above the ground.